 Lingual Tonsillitis Causes

 The primary cause for lingual tonsillitis is an infection of either bacterial or viral origin.
 In general the tonsils produces white blood cells to combat the infection however occasionally, the tonsils may become enlarged and infected resulting in inflammation of the lymphatic tissue.
+In such situations, the tonsils become a source of infection in the throat, rather than acting as protective organs to prevent infections.

 The most common infection resulting in lingual tonsillitis is streptococci and haemophilis species of bacteria.
 Viral infections caused by Epstein Barr Virus and adenovirus may also lead to tonsillar inflammation.